rotub/rotub.github.io/_posts/2015-03-06-moved-to-jekyll.markdown

 categories: news
 ---

 I've been running this blog for a few years now.

-I try to keep topics off work and web related topics.
-There have been some posts which received a lot of attention such as My Skate of Mind, Reading Kids Books, and Side Projects.
+I try not to write about work or web-related topics.
+I've made an effort to make this website about anything but.